pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

             └── Service
                 └── UserPasswordRetrievalService.php

 Can you see the actual improvement here?
 All of your business specific code, the actual heart of your application, will be isolated from default structure of the framework.
 All you have actually following that structure is code that is, arguably, light and disposable, the controllers and the views.
-The important part, the part that *really* needs to be testable and maintanable, is apart from that.
+The important part, the part that *really* needs to be testable and maintanable, is isolated in its own layer.

 ## Doctrine